 Following the successful international Urban Thinkers Campus (UTC) event in 2019 organised by the Centre for International Trade and Business in Asia (CITBA) at James Cook University-Australia, the Centre is pleased to announce the International Conference on Business, Economics, Management, and Sustainability (BEMAS) on the 02-03 July 2021.
-The Centre for International Trade and Business in Asia (CITBA) aims to create a platform for the academics, researchers, practitioners and students to disseminate their research findings with other global experts.
+The Centre for International Trade and Business in Asia (CITBA) aims to create a platform for academics, researchers, practitioners and students to disseminate their research findings with other global experts.

 A/Prof Jacob Wood A/Prof Josephine Pryce A/Prof Riccardo Welters Dr Emiel Eijdenberg Dr Thirumaran K Dr Breda McCarthy Dr Rachel Hay Dr Caroline Wong Dr Simona Azzali Dr Diane Jarvis Dr Tracey Mahony Dr Daniel Grainger